 - If we have obtained your consent or it is for the purposes of a contract you have entered into;

-- If we are under a duty to disclose or share your personal information in order to comply with any legal or regulatory obligation (this includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction).
+- If we are under a duty to disclose or share your personal information in order to comply with any legal or regulatory obligation.

 Where we transfer personal information to service providers, we will only allow your personal information to be used for the purposes set out above and we will ensure that it is secure and protected from unauthorised access.
 We will not otherwise share or distribute any of the information you provide to us without your consent.

 If you choose to create an online account in order to submit a job application via the website we will collect and hold the information that you provide in that application for a period of 6 months.
 You can rest assured that the personal data you supply will be held securely and that we will only hold and use the information you provide to us via our careers page for the sole purpose of considering your application for employment with Rix & Kay Solicitors LLP.